foerster-werbung/ocb/README.md

-# OCB, the Bootstrapper for October CMS
+# OCB, the Bootstrapper and Apache docker container for October CMS

 `ocb` is a command line tool and a docker container that enables you to reconstruct an October CMS installation from a single configuration file and run it in place.

-It can be used to quickly bootstrap a local development environment for a project or to build and update a production installation during a deployment.
+It can be used to quickly bootstrap a local development environment for a project.

 ## Credits
 `ocb` is a fork of [OFFLINE-GmbH/oc-bootstrapper](https://github.com/OFFLINE-GmbH/oc-bootstrapper).

+`oc-bootstrap`'s `october.yaml` is compatible with `ocb`.
+No changes required.

 The docker container is build on top of [aspendigital/docker-octobercms](https://github.com/aspendigital/docker-octobercms).